A-B Tech, Local Agencies Look For Law Enforcement Applicants

 Several local law enforcement agencies attended a recruitment event at Asheville–Buncombe Technical Community College on Wednesday.

-“We are hiring as much as we possibly can right now, as many officers as we possibly can,” Asheville Police Officer Ann Aiken said.
+“We are hiring as many as we possibly can right now, as many officers as we possibly can,” Asheville Police Officer Ann Aiken said.

 “We’re short a few people, but we look for quality people,” Hendersonville Police Lt.
 Kenneth Hipps said.